 the divinity degree of Taoist Studies offers courses in

 Beginner's Online Introductory Course:For beginners, the Introduction to Spiritual Self-Development course is a three-part home study program that is designed to support students who have read one or more books on the Integral Way of life and who want to deepen their understanding and experience of the Integral Way by applying its principles in their daily lives.
+It is recommended, but not required.
 For information on the Introduction to Spiritual Self-Development correspondence course, write Jono Howard at firstname.lastname@example.org.

 The Divinity Degree Program in Integral Way Taoist Studies:

 For those interested in learning the Integral Way Taoist Tradition in more depth, we offer the Divinity Degree Program.
 This program offers a step by step, structured path for learning the Integral Way Tradition.
 Courses of study will be offered leading to the attainment of the following Divinity degrees in Integral Way Taoist Studies: Associate of Divinity (AD), Bachelor of Divinity (BD), Master of Divinity (MDiv), and Doctor of Divinity (DD).